kdn251/interviews/README.md

 ### Hashing
-* *Hashing* is used to map data of an arbitrary size to data of a fixed size.
+* *Hashing* is used to map data of arbitrary size to data of a fixed size.
 The values returned by a hash function are called hash values, hash codes, or simply hashes.
 If two keys map to the same value, a collision occurs
 * **Hash Map**: a *hash map* is a structure that can map keys to values.
 A hash map uses a hash function to compute an index into an array of buckets or slots, from which the desired value can be found.
 * Collision Resolution
  * **Separate Chaining**: in *separate chaining*, each bucket is independent, and contains a list of entries for each index.
 The time for hash map operations is the time to find the bucket (constant time), plus the time to iterate through the list